PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 :::

-What's been described above is the general logic you need to think about when updating your app to a newer version.
-BUT, it can be a little bit more complicated than this.
+What's been described above is the general logic you need to think about when updating your app to a newer version, BUT it can be a little bit more complicated than this.
 For example, you might have:

 * First released the first version of your app (version `1`)
 * And then released a new version of your app (version `2`)